 React Native has recently gained a lot of traction.
-Those looking to commision an application development are attracted by the promise of reduced development costs and a single codebase for iOS and Android.
-My team has accumulated certain experience with React Native for last couple of years.
-I'd like to share some general tips on what do and what not to do if you develop with React Native in 2018.
+Those, looking to commission an application development, are attracted by the promise of reduced development costs and a single codebase for iOS and Android.
+My team has accumulated certain experience with React Native for the last couple of years.
+I'd like to share some general tips on what to do and what not to do if you develop with React Native in 2018.

 If you have recently considered developing a mobile application, you have likely heard of React Native.
 Developers either love it or hate it.
 But here is a short guide for those are looking to make a business decision whether to use React Native or not bother.